 We need to look at our backgrounds, our philosophy, and why we are in the work we are in.
 We need to be honest, with ourselves and with families.
 It is not helpful to pretend to be interested in the parent’s point of view—saying “Tell me about why Mei Ling cries and you pick her up immediately,” as we are thinking, “This parent is spoiling this child.”
-Rather, we must uncover the values that underlie our own beliefs, become aware of multiple perspectives on childrearing, be open to the parent’s point of view when there are differences, and be willing to change some of our practices.
+Rather, we must uncover the values that underlie our own beliefs, become aware of multiple perspectives on childrearing, be open to the parent’s point of view, and be willing to change some of our practices.

 To provide cultural and familial continuity, child care centers should employ staff who are of the same culture and who speak the same language as the children served.
 Culturally representative staff should be included in decision-making positions.
 Using small groups is key.
 It allows caregivers to have a manageable number of cultures to relate to.
 They can get to know the families and be more responsive to their concerns.

-Meeting the Needs of the Individual in a Group
+Meeting Individual Needs in Group Care

 In an intimate setting, flexible scheduling is possible.
 Babies sleep when they want to sleep and where they want to sleep.
 They eat when they are hungry, and are fed with food that meets their individual needs.
-They play when they want to play, with plenty of opportunities to get down on the floor, to explore a variety of toys and materials, and to play alone, with other children, and with adults.
+They play when they want to play, with plenty of opportunities to explore a variety of toys and materials, and to play alone, with other children, and with adults.
 Since babies’ rhythms are individual, this means that a caregiver can expect to be keeping an eye on one sleeping infant, watching another who is absorbed in her own play, and actively engaging a third.
 An intimate setting recognizes toddlers’ individual needs to explore, assert autonomy, and periodically reconnect with the secure base their caregiver provides.
 Nutritious snacks are available (often the focus of spontaneous socializing), potty training occurs as the individual child is ready, and ways are found for the toddler to re-visit her old crib if that is important.

 The care of young children in groups is a profession.
 It includes both science and art.
 As a society, we need to make it possible for people to study the science and practice the art of caregiving.
 We need to release caregivers to provide the kinds of responsive care they know how to do or can be trained how to do, and to develop deep relationships with parents, children, and other caregivers.